pawsnewengland/pawsne-volunteer-portal/README.md

-# PAWS New England
+# PAWSNE Volunteer Portal

-The WordPress theme for [PAWS New England](http://www.pawsnewengland.com).
+The WordPress theme for the PAWSNE voluntee portal.
 Built and maintained by [Chris Ferdinandi](http://gomakethings.com).